Jimmy Heath: Personal life

 At a coming-home party the night after his release from Lewisburg Penitentiary, he met his eventual wife, Mona Brown, whom he married in 1960; they had two children, Roslyn and Jeffrey.

 Heath was the father of R&B songwriter/musician James Mtume.

 In 2010 his autobiography I Walked With Giants was published by the Temple University Press.
-Heath stood just 5 feet, 3 inches.
+Heath stood 5 feet, 3 inches.

 He notably played in a jazz concert at the White House, when President Bill Clinton borrowed his saxophone for one number.

 Heath died on January 19, 2020, in Loganville, Georgia, of natural causes.

 Awards and legacy

 He received a Grammy nomination for box-set liner notes of The Heavyweight Champion, John Coltrane, the Complete Atlantic Recordings (Rhino, 1995), and Grammy nominations for Little Man Big Band (Verve, 1994) and Live at the Public Theatre with The Heath Brothers (Columbia, 1980).

 Heath was a recipient of the 2003 NEA Jazz Masters Award.
 In 2004, he was awarded an honorary Doctorate in Human Letters.

-During his career, Heath performed on more than 100 albums, including seven with the Heath Brothers and 12 as a leader.
-He wrote more than 125 compositions, many of which have become jazz standards and have been recorded by other artists, including Art Farmer, Cannonball Adderley, Clark Terry, Chet Baker, Miles Davis, James Moody, Milt Jackson, Ahmad Jamal, Ray Charles, Dizzy Gillespie, J. J. Johnson, and Dexter Gordon.
-Heath also composed extended works – seven suites and two string quartets – and premiered his first symphonic work, Three Ears, in 1988 at Queens College, with Maurice Peress conducting.
+Heath worked on over 100 albums and wrote more than 125 compositions.
+Many have since become jazz standards, recorded by artists such as; Art Farmer, Cannonball Adderley, Clark Terry, Chet Baker, Miles Davis, James Moody, Milt Jackson, Ahmad Jamal, Ray Charles, Dizzy Gillespie, J. J. Johnson, and Dexter Gordon.
+Heath also composed suites and string quartets, and a symphony, Three Ears, which premiered in 1988 at Queens College, with Maurice Peress conducting.